telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 _FW-01: Forward an update to Context Providers_

-Note that there are a number of service routines that end up calling `postUpdateContext()` (see detail in [the service routines mapping document](ServiceRoutines.txt)).
+Note that there is a number of service routines that end up calling `postUpdateContext()` (see detail in [the service routines mapping document](ServiceRoutines.txt)).

 * All attributes in the incoming payload are marked as **Not Found** (step 1).
 * [**mongoBackend** library](sourceCode.md#srclibmongobackend) processes the request (see diagrams [MB-01](mongoBackend.md#flow-mb-01) or [MB-02](mongoBackend.md#flow-mb-02)) and marks all attributes in the requests in one of three possible ways (step 2):